 Categories

-Politics Elections The Courts
+Elections Politics The Courts

 Why Justice Thomas’s words on the Elections are so Important.
 “Our fellow citizens deserve better and expect more of us,” Justice Clarence Thomas declared Monday, when the Supreme Court decided — by one vote –to hear none of the 2020 election cases raising issues of voter fraud and illegal votes.